zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

-## Review Misconfigurations with the Default EKS Cluster
+## Review Compliance with Default EKS Cluster Configurations

-Out of all the 78 policies imported for configuration audit, every EKS cluster deployed as part of this SE-Summit class is expected to yield the following 2 security misconfigurations that relate to the control-plane default configurations of your cluster.
+Out of the 78 policies imported for configuration audit, each EKS cluster deployed as part of this SE-Summit class is expected to yield the following 2 security misconfigurations that relate to the control-plane default configurations of your cluster.

 ![MVCValidationEKS](/images/mfe/Capture_Misconfigurations_EKSCluster_Final.JPG?classes=border,shadow)

-Confirm that your cluster was compliant on the following **two** critical security requirements:
+Confirm that your cluster was compliant with the following **two** security checks:

 **1. Argument secure-port should not be set to 0 for API Server**

 API servers can arguably be perceived as the frontend of a Kubernetes cluster.
-As a good security rule of thumb, administrative access to the Kube-API master should be highly controlled and audited.
+As a good  rule of thumb, administrative access to the Kube-API master should be highly controlled and audited.

-That includes disabling any anonymous authentication requests, ensuring HTTPS with client authentication is used in conjunction with authentication adn authorization plugins, and limiting network based access to the API-server only to dashboards and monitoring apps.
+That includes disabling any anonymous authentication requests, ensuring HTTPS with client authentication is used in conjunction with authentication and authorization plugins, and limiting network access to the API-server only to dashboards and health monitoring systems.

 ![MVCValidationEKSCompliant1](/images/mfe/Capture_SuccessfulCheck_EKSCluster1.JPG?classes=border,shadow)

-Here's how you can manually validate this for your specific EKS cluster instance:
+Here's how you can manually check this setting for your specific EKS cluster instance:

-Review and select any one of the Security Misconfiguration Incidents and Review Content from the Incident Pane.
+Select any one of the security misconfiguration under the Incidents tab and review Content section from the Incident Details pane.
 Look for **apiServerInsecurePort** parameter value to confirm a non-zero value.

 ![MVCValidationEKSCompliant1.1](/images/mfe/Capture_Validation1.JPG?classes=border,shadow)